Flameis/CS362-Team3/Project Proposal2.md

 ## Novelty

 The novelty of this project is that it will be a social media plant identification app specifically for the Oregon State University campus.
-The botany department curretly has a [tree inventory map](https://www.arcgis.com/apps/instant/basic/index.html?appid=097214a28e934a7681e229b41c9e0d29), but it is specific to trees and is simply a inventory system.
+Making our app restricted to the OSU campus will allow us to make the plant map more "zoomed in" on an area.
+This is novel because most maps of plants that are out there are catalogs of plants in a region, which don't allow users to find more specific locations of plants.
 Our app will be a user driven plant identification system that will allow users to identify and map plants on campus themselves, as well as drive social interaction based around the plants.

 ## Effects